 PROPOSITION 24 (see Annex 1) - DEFEATED Proposition 24 (Simple majority required) Proposed by the ITTF Executive Committee.
 To amend chapter 4.
 (See annex 1 5) Rationale: All changes are reflecting updates to align with the new WTTC, to clean up duplications (i.e. Doping already covered in the ITTF Handbook), to keep operational procedures covered by the event manuals produced by ITTF out of the ITTF Handbook and to align details to be in line with current practices.
-PROPOSITION 25 - PASSED Proposition 25 (Simple majority required) Proposed by the European Table Tennis Union.
+PROPOSITION 25 - PASSED (Simple majority required) Proposition 25 Proposed by the European Table Tennis Union.
 Options for the new format of World Championships 5.
 In addition to the current eligibility rules, an Association's players and teams are eligible to participate in each stage, provided that their Association they have participated has entered players and teams in the earlier stages.
 The only nonmandatory event is that of the Regional Stage and according to each continent.
 Rationale: The current regulation agreed by the Board of Directors at Budapest 2019 restricts those players prevented by injury, illness, pregnancy or other personal reasons from participating in a later stage.
 We do not consider this to be fair, appropriate or sporting.
 It may prevent the best players from participating.
 In the best interests of athletes and our sport, we wish to ensure the best players (for example Hugo Calderano, Quadri Aruna, Sofia Polcanova, Bernadette Szocs, Petrissa Solja, Adriana Diaz, Dina Meshref) participate in the Finals, respecting all dedicated players at international level.
 Our proposed wording will ensure all players may have the opportunity to qualify for and participate in the Finals.

-SITION 26 - PASSED Proposition 26 (Simple majority required) Proposed by the European T able Tennis Union.
-Options for the new format of Wor rld Championships 8.
-Finals 8.6.
-Players/pairs qualifying for the Fin be reallocated to other players player/pair is from the same assoc nals are individually qualified and their places cannot of the same association, unless the next eligible ciation. nals are not individually qualified but gain places for pht to nominate according to the qualified number of Association, the player must have deadline.
-If the Association is not a ver/pair who did not gain the place for their a World Ranking 256 or better at the fixed able to comply, the vacant place will go to the t qualified from another Association. ed or pregnant and have no ranking or a low ranking lure shall be used to determine their ranking. ays stay by the Continent.
-Rationale: Existing text of 8.6. conflicts with the logical consequences of 5.
-By giving the right to Associations to o to participate in the Finals. choose the players we ensure the best players will be able
+Proposition 26 (Simple majority required) Proposed by the European Tal ble Tennis Union.
+Options for the new format of World Championships 8.
+Finals ls are individually qualified and their places canno f the same association, unless the next eligible ation. ls are not individually qualified but gain places for t to nominate according to the qualified number of Association, the player must have a r/pair who did not gain the place for their World Ranking 256 or better at the fixed ble to comply, the vacant place will go to the qualified from another Association. l or pregnant and have no ranking or a low ranking re shall be used to determine their ranking. /s stay by the Continent.
+Rationale: Existing text of 8.6. conflicts with the lo gical consequences of 5.
+By giving the right to Associations to cho to participate in the Finals. oose the players we ensure the best players will be able